KaViewer/KaViewer/README.md

 KaViewer natural support those operations:

 - Add/Delete New Kafka Cluster/Broker (Not delete the real instance).
-- Add/Delete Topic
+- Add/Delete Topic.
-- Publish and Consumer kafka message
+- Publish/Consumer Messages.

 Based on those function, there have two mode to suit different scenario.